gempesaw/writing/published/diary-management.md

 on).
-I soon realized that I had no memory at all for recalling what I did the previous day, much less for a whole week, so I began looking into what options Emacs offered for daily diary note-keeping kind of things.
+I soon realized that I had no memory at all for recalling what I did the previous day, much less for a whole week, so I began looking into what options Emacs offered for daily diary note-keeping kind of things[^1].

-This is unfortunately not an org mode post, as that's one of the Emacs things that I have actually managed not to do so far.
-So instead, my googling told me that I should to use the `calendar` and `diary` functions to make my notes. `M-x calendar` brings up a three month calendar view, and `M-x diary` opens the `~/diary` file on your computer in a special `diary-mode`.
+Google brought me that I should to use the `calendar` and `diary` functions to make my notes. `M-x calendar` brings up a three month calendar view, and `M-x diary` opens the `~/diary` file on your computer in a special `diary-mode`.
 Each line in the diary file starts with the date in whatever format you want (`'iso`), and then you can put notes for that day.
+When cursoring about the calendar, pressing
+<kbd>i d</kbd> opens up the diary with a new entry for that date ready
+to accept some text.

     ;; dg-diary.el
     (require 'calendar)